kenichisutan/flappybird/README.md

 #Flappy Bird
-This is a simple flappy bird type game used for learning Canvas in HTML 5.
+This is a simple flappy bird game made with Canvas in HTML 5.